- Winter quarter: smartphone Lab option!

 - Experiment with DSP implementations on your own smartphone or check out a device from the iPads for Teaching and Learning Program (see below)

 - If you want to take the lab, register for 4 units or, if you want to take the lab, but prefer to register only for 3 units, that’s ok, but please let the instructors know that you want to take the lab even though you are only registered for 3 credits.

 - Register for EE 264W to satisfy the writting in the major and EE undergraduate design course requirements

 What is Signal Processing?

-Video courtesy of the IEEE Signal Processing Society.
+Video courtesy of the IEEE Signal Processing in Everyday Life series.

 - Discrete-Time Signal Processing, 3/E, Alan V. Oppenheim and Ronald W. Schafer, Pearson, 2010